From zipwiring to canoeing, walks to underground caves, here’s what to do in one of England’s loveliest woodlands

 Wildlife is all around you in the Forest of Dean.
 Stand still and you can hear birdsong echoing around the woods or even see wild deer.
 In spring, Nags Head RSPB reserve is great for seeing migrant birds, frogs and thousands of tadpoles.
 Sheep are free to roam, and keep a lookout for signs of wild boar, released into the area in recent years.

 7. Enjoy breathtaking panoramas at New Fancy

-Formerly a coalmine, this old spoil heap is now a viewing platform offering spectacular 360 degree views across the Forest of Dean.
+Formerly a coalmine, the old spoil heap of New Fancy is now a viewing platform offering spectacular 360 degree views across the Forest of Dean.
 The surrounding woodland is perfect for exploring the remnants of the mining industry, including old railway tracks, tunnels and intriguing structures being reclaimed by nature.

 8. Stop for lunch or afternoon tea at historic Speech House